SatishBirajdar/SwiftCodingInterviewTips/README.md

-# Swift Coding Interview tips:
+# Swift Coding Interview Revision/tips:

 - Use guard where necessary to “force stop/return” the function
 - Use recursion where necessary